AndrewChirtoca/HeliBlades/README.md

 ## Architecture Brief
 * Cross object event based communication using scriptable objects(SO) as events to which listeners can register.
 * Runtime referencing using shared SO variable containers.
-* SO base runtime collections(sets) of entities that could substitute any requred manager or singleton script.
+* SO base runtime collections(sets) of entities that could substitute any required manager or singleton script.
-* Features SO's designed to be configuration holders (contain data on which other scripts act upon)
+* Features SO designed to be configuration holders (contain data on which other scripts act upon)
-* Features SO's designed to implement a certain behaviour type/variation (contain logic & method implementation).
+* Features SO designed to implement a certain behavior type/variation (contain logic & method implementation).
-* Game entitie's assembled through composition.
+* Game entities assembled through composition.

 ## Built With